WORKING ON WOMANHOOD

 For many girls, the journey to womanhood—and opportunities for future happiness and prosperity—can be a struggle due to emotional wounds, low self-esteem and other challenges.
 In 2011, a group of female social workers, led by its Director Gail Day, at Youth Guidance joined forces to help young girls from Chicago’s toughest schools achieve personal and future career success.

-Today, WOW is a multifaceted, school year-long group counseling and clinical mentoring program.
-WOW works to improve social-emotional competencies for girls in 7th-12th grade exposed to traumatic stressors in high risk and under-resourced communities.
-Launched in 2011, the school-based program runs throughout the academic year and currently serves about 2,400 students in 40 Chicago schools.
-WOW is currently undergoing a study by the University of Chicago Urban Labs to evaluate mental health and academic outcomes of the program.
+Today, WOW is a school-based, trauma informed group counseling program that uses cognitive behavioral therapy (CBT) to improve the social-emotional competencies of young women in grades 6-12 exposed to traumatic stressors in high risk and under-resourced communities.
+Launched in 2011, the school-based program runs throughout the academic year and currently serves about 2,600 students across 41 schools in Chicagoland, Waukegan, Boston, Dallas and Kansas City.
+WOW recently completed an evidence-based study conducted by the University of Chicago Education Lab to evaluate mental health and academic outcomes of the program.

 WOW STUDENT DEMOGRAPHICS